SussexPAL/PythonCrashCourse/Scripts/scope.md

 ```

 ## Recapping blocks
 By now we should have looked at flow of control statements - that is our if, elifs, elses, and loops.
-We may even have taken our first look at functions, and how we define them.
+We will have also taken our first look at functions, and how we define them.
 This means we should be comfortable with the idea of code blocks.
 ``` py
 # Old block, boring
 my_bool = True